-Police work with partners to prevent troublesome youth gatherings
+Police work to prevent troublesome youth gatherings

 Main article content

 Dyfed-Powys Police is gearing up for an operation to prevent large groups of youths gathering along the Carmarthenshire coastline.

 The force’s neighbourhood policing teams will carry out high visibility patrols with partners, including British Transport Police and Carmarthenshire Council, to try and stem a problem that has blighted communities in recent years.